jeremylynch/SEO_checklist/README.md

 - [ ] Create a robots.txt file and submit it to Google Search Console, [Google Robots.txt](https://support.google.com/webmasters/answer/6062596?hl=en)
 - [ ] Claim your brand name on as many social networking sites as possible.
 [Namechk](https://namechk.com/)
 - [ ] Use an SEO Audit Tool to double-check everything.
 [Seo Audit links](https://www.clickminded.com/seo-check-site-analysis/)
+- [ ] Obtain as many backlinks as possible from affiliates.